dannyhope/uxbrighton/_posts/2016-05-10-games-and-UX.md

 Our leadership team has strong established relationships with a range of specialist partners in hardware and software development including Oculus, HTC, Sony and Unity as well as partner studios specialising in film and 3D modelling.

+[Slacker Games](http://www.privateeyevr.com) will also be there, showing their game Private Eye.

+Private Eye is a cinematic, neo-noir psychological thriller, crafted exclusively for virtual reality, fully immersing players in the gripping, fragmented narrative of a mysterious detective.

+Following an accident that has left you paralysed from the waist down and in a dissociative state, you must investigate a series of murders whilst uncovering your own past and identity.

+Evolving the point-and-click genre for VR, we place visual exploration and environmental storytelling at the forefront.
+Private Eye aims to be offer a thought-provoking and complex experience to VR gaming.

 **Also…Games!**
 There will be a couple of multiplayer games that people can enjoy after the talks.
 The games themselves are TBC, but they will be fun and multiplayer, so start challenging people now!